FOR VETERAN FINANCIAL RESOURCES, PLEASE CLICK ON THE STAR!

 Team RWB's mission:

-in Macomb County.
-Feel free to bring a ruck with any weight or no weight at all.
-You Decide!
-We ruck 4
+RWB for a stroll in Downtown Detroit.
+Feel free to bring a ruck with any weight or no weight at all, YOU decide!
+We plan to ruck

 HOUSING RESOURCES FOR THE DISABLED VETERAN: